-Have you recently received news of concern from your child's teacher or daycare staff?
+Have you recently acknowledged the alarming news from your child's teacher or daycare staff?

-Now you know, but not sure where to turn or who can give you information on what to do next?
+Now you know, but not sure whom to turn to?

-Did the doctor diagnose your child with autism and sent you on your way, but you now feel more lost than ever?
+Did the doctor diagnose your child with autism and send you on your way, but you now feel more lost than ever?

 We can help!

 We offer Developmental Screenings to help guide parents like you who just want someone who will not judge them and listen to their concerns.
 Your child is important to you and we want to help ease your hunches about what is going on with your child and turn them into solid answers.

 Omega Center for Autism extensively advises parents to obtain awareness about Early Diagnosis and Intervention.